 OCD is an anxiety disorder characterised by obsessions and compulsions.
 The obsessions are intrusive, repetitive and unwanted thoughts, very hard to stop, that generate anxiety.
-The compulsions are the unproductive actions that the person repeats in order to get rid of the anxiety, as they reduce it temporarily.
-The problem with the compulsions is that they reinforce the brain’s beliefs that the obsessions are bad and dangerous and that the only way to feel relief and avoid the negative consequences of the thoughts is by performing the compulsions.
-But this increases the anxiety, and leads to a circle of obsessions-compulsions.
+The compulsions are the unproductive actions that the person repeats to get rid of the anxiety, as they temporarily reduce it.
+The problem with the compulsions is that they reinforce the brain’s beliefs that the obsessions are harmful and dangerous and that the only way to feel relief and avoid the negative consequences of the thoughts is by performing the compulsions.
+Nevertheless, this increases anxiety and leads to a circle of obsessions-compulsions.

 The main symptoms of obsessive-compulsive disorder are anxiety and a circle of obsessions and compulsions.
 The content of the obsessions and intrusive thoughts can be about anything.
-OCD tends to focus on whatever is important for the person, and some of the most common types of OCD involve fear of germs, hurting someone, organization, or sexual thoughts,
+OCD tends to focus on whatever is essential for the person, and some of the most common types of OCD involve fear of germs, hurting someone, organisation, or sexual thoughts,

-The compulsions can also take any form, and they can include visible behaviours such as cleaning repeatedly, checking, or taping, or mental compulsions like counting, praying, seeking reassurance, etc.
+The compulsions can also take any form, and they can include visible behaviours such as repeatedly cleaning, checking, or taping, or mental compulsions like counting, praying, seeking reassurance, etc.

 In any case, taking tablets is a personal choice, and some people decide not to take them.
 Medication is helpful to reduce the symptoms of OCD and can help to engage better in therapy.